amyliiu/league-of-legends-analysis/index.md

 ## Problem Identification
 Thus, we aim to **predict the number of wins a LoL team will achieve during a split** using performance-based and strategic-based features.
+We are answering the question: Can we predict a team's win rate during a split based on features such as average total gold, average kill/death count, champion diversity, side preference, and other average game performance stats?
 This is a regression problem because our target variable — the total number of wins per team per split — is a continuous number rather than a categorical label.
 We chose this target because win count is a direct indicator of a team performance across a season.
 The features used for prediction are:
 - avrg_teamkills
 - avrg_totalgold
 - blue_ratio